deepaucksharma/qualtrics-new-relic-nps-poc/README.md

 # Qualtrics-New Relic NPS Integration POC

 This project demonstrates the integration between Qualtrics NPS survey responses and New Relic Browser Agent data, enabling the correlation of user experience metrics with customer feedback.
+The POC includes tools to automatically generate realistic NPS data for testing and demonstration purposes.

 ## Architecture Overview

 The POC consists of three main components:

 1. **Sample Web Application**: A web app instrumented with New Relic Browser Agent that captures userId and sessionId.
+Includes an integrated dashboard for controlling simulations and viewing results.
 2. **Integration Service**: A backend service that receives webhook data from Qualtrics, processes it, and forwards to New Relic.
-3. **Webhook Simulator**: Tools to simulate Qualtrics webhook requests for testing.
+3. **Webhook Simulator**: API and tools to simulate Qualtrics webhook requests in various modes (simple, random, and bulk).

 ## Data Flow

 1. User interacts with Sample Web App
 2. New Relic Browser Agent captures performance data and user identifiers
-3. Sample App displays the userId and sessionId
+3. Sample App dashboard controls data generation and displays results
 4. Webhook Simulator sends NPS data with matching identifiers to Integration Service
 5. Integration Service validates, processes, and forwards data to New Relic
 6. Data can be correlated in New Relic using NRQL queries